Enabling App Services

 Select the team you want to view, and click View Details.

-For example, Xcode uses the wildcard App ID if only Passbook is enabled in this screenshot for an iOS app:
+For example, Xcode uses the wildcard App ID if only Wallet is enabled in this screenshot for an iOS app:

 If you enable iCloud, which requires an explicit App ID, Xcode creates a new provisioning profile using the explicit App ID, as shown in the iOS app screenshot below.